 In his book Gut Feelings: The Intelligence of the Unconscious, Gerd Gigerenzer proposes that this is not true even when the information is free and that, while the belief that more information is better is accurate in some cases, there is a range of situations in which less time, less information, or fewer alternatives can actually lead to better decisions and outcomes.

-Even in the down market which followed, his portfolio, based solely on collective recognition, gained 2.5% and out performed 88% of all the portfolios submitted.
-The editor-in-chief of the magazine lost 18.5% on his portfolio.
+Even in the down market which followed, Gigerenzer’s portfolio, based solely on collective recognition, gained 2.5 percent and outperformed 88 percent of all the portfolios submitted.
+The editor-in-chief of the magazine lost 18.5 percent on his portfolio.
 In a second similar experiment, the results were almost identical.
-Given that some 70% of mutual funds perform below the market in any given year, these results were not totally surprising.
+Given that some 70 percent of mutual funds perform below the market in any given year, these results were not totally surprising.

 These experiments depict a concept Gigerenzer calls “a beneficial degree of ignorance” where a gut feeling can outperform a considerable amount of knowledge and information because often, we make decisions based on intuitive judgments which have a real basis in the unconscious mind.
 In the stock example, something he calls the “recognition heuristic” was at work.
 The recognition heuristic implies that when a person recognizes one object but not the other, then, they infer that the recognized object has a higher value.

 This kind of unconscious intelligence has been identified to be located in the anterior frontomedian cortex of the brain by functional magnetic resonance imaging scans.
 Although the exact functions of this area of the brain are still not specifically known, the region is widely associated with unconscious intelligence.
 Such intuition is not impulsive, but is believed to be a form of unconscious evaluation and can be consciously overruled.